scylladb/scylladb/.github/ISSUE_TEMPLATE/70-build-issue.md

 ---
-name: "☕ Build Issue"
+name: "☕ Build Issue: I want to build Scylla from source, but I cant!"
-about: Use this template for build issues
+about: Use this template for build related issues
 labels: build
 ---